 My event turned out a great success, with quite a varied group attending; lots of positive feedback on my creatively modified recipes; extended chats about international matters; and people refusing to leave even after 8 or 9 hours in!
 So forget “brunch,” because it became a lunch, afternoon tea, dinner, after-dinner and soirée all in one.
 I must extend a huge thank you to everyone for attending and for their magical words!
-I am beyond thrilled, humbled even, that everyone was so genuinely blown away by my cooking (even if travel storytelling turned to shaworma, sausages and Asian dog meat a few too many times for my liking.
-That remains to be worked on, in the sense that I wish people would understand such things are not “local culture attractions” but a lack of culture and vision).
+I am beyond thrilled, humbled even, that everyone genuinely liked my cooking (even if travel storytelling turned to shaworma, sausages and Asian dog meat a few too many times for my liking.
+That remains to be worked on, in the sense that I wish people would understand such things are not “local culture attractions” but a lack of nature-sensitive culture and vision).

 Here are some of the dishes I prepared.
 I think Persian herbs and spices in the right combination might just be the universal answer to busting the expectation of “healthy is bland.”